 - Shaker profile – 90% of the time (top right)

 - Dark stains

-- Cathedral or arched cabinet profiles (bottom 2 in above image)
+- Cathedral or arched cabinet profiles (bottom 2 in the above image)

-So THOSE 4 things are the big budget items and need to be chosen before ANYTHING else.
-Don’t think about backsplash, don’t think about paint colours or specific lighting fixtures – pick those 3 main things and then…keep on readin’.
+So THOSE 4 things are the big-budget items and need to be chosen before ANYTHING else.
+Don’t think about the backsplash, don’t think about paint colours or specific lighting fixtures – pick those 3 main things and then…keep on readin’.